Weight Watchers: Join The Healthy Free Cash Flow Company

 Exhibit 3: Adult obesity rates

-When we look at the combined overweight and obese rates in children, we can only conclude that the weight-problems in the US are not going to disappear anytime soon.
+When we look at the combined overweight and obese rates in children, we can only conclude that the weight problems in the US are not going to disappear anytime soon.

 Exhibit 4: Children obesity rates

-This bodes well for the future of the weight-loss services industry, and certainly for the top-brands like Weight Watchers.
+This bodes well for the future of the weight-loss services industry, and certainly for the top brands like Weight Watchers.

 Earnings estimates are too low

 We believe these forecasts are simply too low.
 The power of the subscription business is once you return to growth, you experience a strong operational leverage given the low cost to serve incremental subscribers.
-At the start of the year Weight Watchers expected to increase the number of subscribers in 2017 with 200.000.
-Now that number has doubled to 400.000!
-Weight Watchers anticipates that this will translate into an EPS-tailwind of approximately $0.30 in 2018!
-And this EPS-impact is independent of any member recruitment assumptions for 2018!
+At the start of the year Weight Watchers expected to increase the number of subscribers in 2017 by 200,000.
+Now that number has doubled to 400,000.
+Weight Watchers anticipates that this will translate into an EPS tailwind of approximately $0.30 in 2018.
+And this EPS impact is independent of any member recruitment assumptions for 2018.

-We expect for this year earnings per share of $1.68 (slightly above the company guidance).
-For next year we count on continued growth in subscriptions, revenues and earnings, leading to an expected earnings per share of $2.65, which is way above the current market expectations.
+We expect earnings per share of $1.68 (slightly above the company guidance) for this year.
+For next year, we count on continued growth in subscriptions, revenues and earnings, leading to an expected earnings per share of $2.65, which is way above the current market expectations.
 This implies that we expect Weight Watchers to beat earnings estimates time and again in the coming quarters.

 The biggest risk that could jeopardize this expectation is a recession.
 When we look at James Picerno’s Recession Probability Estimate, we can only conclude that a recession is not around the corner.